The Space Law Review: Japan

 Today, JAXA, with satellites to launch, has entered into a launch service agreement with MHI to purchase launch services from it.
 Although the H-IIA and the H-IIB have enough safe and successful flight records, MHI has been required to obtain approvals for these rockets from the government under the Space Activities Act since 15 November 2018.

 Currently, the H-III is under development to be a successor to the H-IIA, aiming at high cost performance and greater competitive strength.
+Its first flight is scheduled during Japan's fiscal year 2021, which ends in March 2022.
 Further, the Epsilon rocket, a solid-propellant launch vehicle, has also been developed by JAXA with the objective of allowing a more flexible and efficient response to the expanding launch demands of smaller satellites.
 The launch operations of these rockets are also intended to be transferred to the private sector to promote commercial launch services by JAXA.

 ii Support for new business creation